 Rock ta Désalpe de Serin | Anzère, Valais

 Désalpe with a twist?
 Say no more!
 The locals of Anzère are adding some music to the descents happening at the end of September.

 After the cattle procession starts at 11:00 from the gondola in Anzere, it concludes at Restaurante de Poste, where guests are welcome to enjoy some raclette, local merchandise, activities for kids, and live music by Paul Mac Bonvin.
 Check more details here.

 Désalpe | Charmey, Gruyère

-Charmey’s crowning event of the year, which has acquired international renown, takes place on 25th September this year.
+Charmey’s crowning event of the year, which has acquired international renown, takes place on at the end of September every year.
 It's your chance to witness the 'Rindyà' , a quintessential mountain tradition (in local dialect it means giving back the sheep to their owners).

 Grand Désalpe Mixte | Caux, Vaud

 Near Montreux, the small village of Caux will put on a show for the descent of

 the animals from mountain pastures.